The long history of Sturton Le Steeple:

 1640 Sturton cum Fenton

 N.B.
-The addition of “le-steeple” in 1823 probably refers to the twelve pinnacles on the Church tower that can be seen for miles around and probably done to differentiate it from Sturton-by-Stow that is on the same road in Lincolnshire.
+The addition of “le-steeple” in 1823 probably refers to the twelve pinnacles on the Church tower that can be seen for miles around and probably done to differentiate it from Sturton-by-Stow that is on the same road over the river Lincolnshire.
 The name of Clay, refers to the North Clay Wappentake of the Bassetlaw District in which the village resides.
 In essence the name of the village has not changed since the Roman occupation, minor changes in spelling merely reflect how language develops through time.

 Sturton Le Steeple earliest occupation predates the Roman occupation which was followed by Saxons and Danes.
 The Domesday Book records that it was farmed with about 25 landowners.
 1 Manor is recorded at Sturton that was probably on the site of Manor Farm.
 The settlement is built on the major Roman military road that ran from Doncaster to Lincoln, crossing the river Trent at Littleborough.
 The Parish includes Littleborough Fenton and the abandoned medieval village of West Burton.